HK-Tan/hk-tan.github.io/_pages/about.md

 ## **Research Interests:**

 ♾️ Partial Differential Equations (PDEs):
-  -  Systems of Hyperbolic Conservation Laws - Modelling, Mathematical Analysis, and Numerical Analysis.
+  -  Systems of Hyperbolic Conservation Laws - Mathematical Analysis, Differential Topology, Numerical Analysis, and Modelling.
   -  PDEs on Graphs: Modelling, Simulating, and Optimizing Continuum Traffic Flow Networks.

 📊 Statistics and Machine Learning.
+  -  I'm recently interested in applying machine learning methods for Causal Inference!

 ✉️ I am always happy to discuss more on projects/publicatons that I have worked on.
 If you have any questions with regards to any of my publications, feel free to contact me via my email below!